Ciao!

 I study a product differentiation model with endogenous entry where a politically connected public firm competes with a private one.
 Consumers are heterogenous in their willingness to pay.
 First, I argue that because of political ties, the public firm may mimic the preferences of the consumer with the median type.
 Then, I show that as privatization increases, the market outcome shifts from an inefficient public monopoly to a duopoly, where the public firm can even be more profitable than the private one, and welfare is higher.
 However, full privatization is not socially optimal as it implies excessive product differentiation.

-Gender Prescribed Occupations and the Wage Gap (with Andrea Gallice and Caterina Muratori), November 2024, submitted
+Gender Prescribed Occupations and the Wage Gap (with Andrea Gallice and Caterina Muratori), new version coming soon